Getting Started with VMware Harbor Registry

 Before you can push images to Harbor, you must do the following:

 - Configure authentication and role-based access control (RBAC) for Harbor.
-See Role Based Access Control (RBAC) in the Harbor User Guide on GitHub.
+See Managing Users in the Harbor documentation.

 - Create a Harbor project that contains all repositories for your app.
-See Managing projects in the Harbor User Guide on GitHub.
+See Managing projects in the Harbor documentation.

 After you configure Harbor, you can do the following:

 - Push or pull Docker images to your Harbor project using the Docker command-line interface (CLI).
-See Pulling and pushing images using Docker client in the Harbor User Guide on GitHub.
+See Pulling and Pushing Images in the Docker Client in the Harbor documentation.

 - Manage Helm charts in your Harbor project using either the Harbor portal or the Helm CLI.
-See Manage Helm Charts in the Harbor User Guide on GitHub.
+See Managing Helm Charts in the Harbor documentation.

 - Install Clair to enable vulnerability scanning for images stored in Harbor.
 See Step 8: Configure Container Vulnerability Scanning Using Clair in Installing and Configuring VMware Harbor Registry.

-For more information about managing images in Harbor, see the User Guide in the Harbor repository on GitHub.
+For more information about managing images in Harbor, see Working with Images, Tags, and Helm Charts in the Harbor documentation.

 As a Harbor administrator, you can manage the following in the Harbor portal: